 • Special Education (integrated with Early Childhood, Elementary, and Secondary Education)

 • Sport Management#

 • Supply Chain Management√

 √Certificate program only

 ∞Seton Hall dual-degree program

-(please contact the Office of Admissions for details)
+(please contact the Office of

 *Pre-professional program; must also select a major